What Is a Registered Agent? Role, Requirements & How to Choose One

 • Notifying your business immediately upon receiving any legal paperwork.

-In some cases, a registered agent may also help with document storage or compliance tracking, depending on the service level you select.
+In some cases, they may also help with document storage or compliance tracking, depending on the service level you select.

-While all 50 states require a registered agent for LLCs and corporations, the specific rules can vary slightly.
+While all 50 states require one for LLCs and corporations, the specific rules can vary slightly.
 Generally, the requirements include:

 • Must have a physical street address (not a P.O.
 Box) in the state of formation.